 INLAB (Insight Lab) is a new type of initiative at Art Center College of Design.
-Comprised of a group of elite students across a variety of fields of study (graphic design, advertising, photo, film, interactive, illustration, and transmedia), INLAB is a 14-week project-based creative/experimental studio designed to push the envelope, experiment, and solve real-world problems for real-world clients.
+Comprised of a group of elite students across a variety of fields of study (graphic design, advertising, photo, film, interactive, illustration, and transmedia), and lead by Graphic Design Department faculty Guillaume Wolf, INLAB is a 14-week project-based creative/experimental studio designed to push the envelope, experiment, and solve real-world problems for real-world clients.
 INLAB operates as a R&D lab, working with the new approach of investigative branding to reveal new opportunities for the collaborating partners.

 The first INLAB project was the super-hip Parisian-based fashion and music label, Maison Kistuné.

 In the beginning of Fall 2013, INLABers spoke with Gildas Loaec, co-founder of the brand, who presented his vision for Kitsuné.
 Over three months of explorations, students observed and analyzed the brand to uncover uncharted territories.
 On a conceptual level, INLABers discovered that the Kitsuné brand is about much more than being Paris’ hottest music and fashion label.
 It's a brand about youth.
 Not youth as an age demographic, but youth as an ideal.
 Based on this insight, INLABers designed a series of working prototypes.